scalacenter/bloop/docs/build-tools/maven.md

 1. `foo` defines the main project; and,
 1. `foo-test` defines the test project and depends on `foo`

-`maven-bloop` generates two configuration files per Maven project.
+The `bloop-maven-plugin` generates two configuration files per Maven project.
 One project for the main sources and another one for the tests.
 Bloop will skip config file generation for those projects that are not either Java or Scala.

 ## Verify installation and export